Common Questions Pertaining to Cataract Surgery or (phacoemulsification)

 You will be in our facility at Glaucoma-Cataract Consultants for about two-three hours.
 You will be in the operating room for about twenty minutes, and the procedure itself will take about ten minutes.
 After surgery, you will rest in comfort while you recover from the initial surgery before going home.

-Will I Feel Any Discomfort During the Procedure?
+Will I Feel Any Discomfort During Cataract Surgery?

 A nurse anesthetist will administer mild sedation to relax you and place eye drops to numb your eyes before the procedure.